splunk/observability-workshop/content/en/splunk-4-rookies/imt/dashboards/_index.md

 Dashboards are groupings of charts and visualizations of metrics.
 Well-designed dashboards can provide useful and actionable insight into your system at a glance.
 Dashboards can be complex or contain just a few charts that drill down only into the data you want to see.

-During this module we are going to create the following charts and dashboard and connect it to your Team page.
+During this module we are going to create a dashboard with charts and connect it to your Team page.

 ![Example Dashboard](../images/example-dashboard.png)

----

 ## 2. Your Teams' Page